fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     They said, "Burn him and protect your gods, If ye do (anything at all)!"
 We said, "O Fire! be thou cool, and (a means of) safety for Ibrahim!"
 Then they sought a stratagem against him: but We made them the ones that lost most!"
     Quran, surah Al-Anbiya (The Prophets) 21:59-70

-Prophet Ibrahim (A.S.) was able to subdue them with logical arguments.
+Prophet Ibrahim was able to subdue them with logical arguments.
 However, their arrogance would not allow them to admit their foolishness.
-All they could do was to use their power of authority, as tyrants usually do, to punish Ibrahim (A.S.).
+All they could do was to use their power of authority, as tyrants usually do, to punish Ibrahim.
 They kept him in chains and planned their revenge.

 The decision to have Abraham burned at the stake was affirmed by the temple priests and the king of Babylon, Nimrod.
 The news spread like fire in the kingdom and people were coming from all places to watch the execution.
 A huge pit was dug up and a large quantity of wood was piled up.
 Then the biggest fire people ever witnessed was lit.
 The flames were so high up in the sky that even the birds could not fly over it for fear of being burnt themselves.
 Ibrahim's hands and feet were chained, and he was put in a catapult, ready to be thrown in.